eelkeblok/codeception-module-drupal/README.md

 It also makes test driven development with Drupal significantly easier, as you can make assertions on items that you create through the UI.

+## About this fork (eelkeblok)
+This repository has the first small steps in trying to get URL-based calls (e.g.
+`$I->amOnPage()`) to work.
+This is impossible, so don't bother using this fork.
+I've actually issued a [pull request](https://github.com/Chapabu/codeception-module-drupal/pull/4) to the original repository to make an addition to the README to explain this and tie things into the official Codeception documentation.

 ## Installation

 ```bash